 The sampled nails of Zwammerdam 6 are from a section of the ship's side on portside.
-During the excavation of ship number 4, a section was cut out of the ship by the cofferdam placed around ship 4.
+During the excavation of ship number 4, a section was cut out of the ship by a cofferdam placed around ship 4.
 Consequently ship 6 was discovered.
 The section of several timber elements (connected by nails) was put in conservation without taking it apart.
 Therefore, after conservation it was still possible to study these nails in terms of their function within the construction.
-This direct link between the place and the function in the planks from Zwammerdam 6 was subsequently used as a comparison for the nails of the other Zwammerdam ships.
-It has also been possible to recognize similar types of nails from the ship Woerden 7, from which nails were collected without recording information on their context.
-The typology has enabled the comparison of the nails from the ships Zwammerdam 2, 4, 6 and Woerden 7.
-Nail type II was chosen for further research, because it is the most frequent type of nail in all the vessels.
+This direct link between the place and the function in the planks from

-2 The materials used for this operation are typically vegetables fibres, like cotton and hemp, hairs mixed with tar or resins.
+$^{^{2}}$ Caulking materials used in ships are typically vegetables fibres, like cotton and hemp or hairs mixed with tar or resins.
 All these elements were pressed inside the voids between the planks to make the boat perfectly waterproof.